knitori/thumbnail-app/README.md

 Creates thumbnails from images provided by URLs.

-A running version can be found at: http://thumb.chireiden.net/
+A running version can be found at: http://thumb.chireiden.net/ (nope, currently not available, because I'm too lazy to set it up again)

 Example usage: